geopaparazzi/usermanual/userguide/use_case_egypt.rst

-How many socio-cultural aspects exist in the various regions of the world that we do not know, that we can't even imagine, that can make you smile or frighten, but that in the construction of a plant have teh same weight as the distribution of BOD5?
+How many socio-cultural aspects exist in the various regions of the world that we do not know, that we can't even imagine, that can make you smile or frighten, but that in the construction of a plant have the same weight as the distribution of BOD5?

-There is no doubt that a tool that allows you to collect data of this kind, to catalog them, and most important geotag them to make them visible on a map and return the state of the existing as well as facilitates the correlation is pivotal in the whole process of planning and improvement of health services in developing contexts.
+There is no doubt that a tool that allows you to collect data of this kind, to catalog them, and most important geotag them to make them visible on a map and return the state of the existing as well as facilitates the correlation is crucial in the whole process of planning and improvement of health services in developing contexts.

 Monitoring activities